TheochemUI/eOn/docs/source/devdocs/design/client/guidelines.md

 We try to follow the [C++ core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

+## Preprocessor directives

+- We have `EON_CHECKS` true for all but release builds
+ + Meant to be used for additional checks (possibly including better errors)

 ## Naming

 Naming is hard.
 Try to make it easier with these rules: